murex/Kata-BowlingGame/tcr/tcr_go/tcr_go.md

 - If one or more tests fail, TCR reverts all changes on source files, but leaves test files unchanged.

-__Important__
+> ***Important***

-- __Make sure to turn off your IDE's auto-save mode while using TCR!!!__
+> - __Make sure to turn off your IDE's auto-save mode while using TCR!!!__
-  TCR constantly watches the file system, triggering builds, tests, commits and reverts as soon as it detects changes.
+>   TCR constantly watches the file system, triggering builds,
+>     tests, commits and reverts as soon as it detects changes.
-  For this reason, it does not get along well with your IDE's auto-save mode.
+>     For this reason, it does not get along well with your IDE's auto-save mode.
-- __There should not be more than one driver per branch at a time!__
+> - __There should not be more than one driver per branch at a time!__
-  You will likely face occasional merge conflicts otherwise.
+>     You will likely face occasional merge conflicts otherwise.

 ### Navigator role